 - Using Your Hotspot

 By using the hotspot on your phone or from your wireless carrier, you can do a pop-up production from just about anywhere as long as you have signal.
 The biggest limitation with this type of setup is the distance between devices.
-If you are using the hotspot from your phone to pair other devices, be sure to position the hotspot at the center of your production and limit distance between devices to 3-5 meters.
+If you are using the hotspot from your phone to pair other devices, be sure to position the hotspot at the center of your production and limit the distance between devices to 3-5 meters.
 It’s also important to note that hotspots typically don’t perform well in large crowds or poor weather.
-If you have a mission critical event this might not be the best solution.
+If you have a mission-critical event this might not be the best solution.
 Consider using a traditional WiFi solution, and be sure to coordinate with the organization or venue IT in advance.

 - Using A Home Router